-For prime numbers, the only factors are 1 and the prime number itself.
+Prime numbers only have two factors, 1 and the prime number itself.

-PRIME FACTORSAny whole number that is not prime (called a composite number) can be broken down into a product of prime factors.
+Prime Factors and the Fundamental Theorem of ArithmeticAny whole number that is not prime (called a composite number) can be found by multiplying prime numbers together.

 The fundamental theorem of arithmetic states that all natural numbers are either prime numbers or a product of prime numbers.